paper-trail-gem/paper_trail/README.md

 Prior to 10.0.0, the `object_changes` were only stored for create and update events.
 As of 10.0.0, they are stored for all three events.

-Please be aware that PaperTrail doesn't use diffs internally.
-When I designed PaperTrail I wanted simplicity and robustness so I decided to make each version of an object self-contained.
-A version stores all of its object's data, not a diff from the previous version.
-This means you can delete any version without affecting any other.
+PaperTrail doesn't use diffs internally.

+> When I designed PaperTrail I wanted simplicity and robustness so I decided to
+> make each version of an object self-contained.
+A version stores all of its
+> object's data, not a diff from the previous version.
+This means you can
+> delete any version without affecting any other. -Andy

 To diff non-adjacent versions you'll have to write your own code.
 These libraries may help: